datagrok/modular-git-hooks/README.md

     ├── dispatch*
     ...

-Each hook gets its own directory containing mini-hook scripts, each of which will be run by the dispatch script when appropriate.
+Each hook type gets its own directory containing hooks, each of which will be run by `dispatch` when appropriate.

-To cause git to employ the dispatch script, each of git's hooks becomes a symlink to the dispatch script:
+To cause git to employ it, each of the hooks that git invokes becomes a symlink to `dispatch`:

     ...
     ├── applypatch-msg -> dispatch*